 We believe in the value of our youngest pupils reading with an adult every day to ensure that they have the best possible start.
 Through years 1, 2 and 3 we run our ‘every child, every day’ initiative.
 Drawing on the expertise of our most highly effective reading teachers we strive to encourage and empower confident and competent early readers.

 Reading is an integral part of our whole curriculum, additional to our daily literacy lessons, guided reading and phonics sessions we have a reading working party who develop an annual programme of additional reading opportunities for children.
 These range from book swaps and library visits to "readaloutions" and bedtime story experiences, to name just a few.
 We run a successful authors programme, to ensure that all pupils have an in-depth experience of 42 different authors during their time at Collingwood.
 Staff utilise a combination of reciprocal reading strategies, and other methods developed on site by our ECAR teacher.
 We utilise a range of reading schemes at Collingwood, including Oxford reading Tree, Rigby Star and Pearson.

-For any other information regarding reading and phonics please contact Mrs Harris, our literacy leader.
+For any other information regarding reading and phonics please contact Mrs Kitchener, our literacy leader.